 Every school community can help spread the message that all community members are part of “US.”

-We seek to unite school communities against hate, bias, and injustice by catalyzing learning and public messaging.
+We seek to unite schools and communities against hate, bias, and injustice by catalyzing learning and public messaging.

 We define “hate” as any time people denigrate, disrespect, or harm an individual or group as if their identity makes them an inferior or less valuable type of person.